Jac-eko/p8-smartwatch-hacking/README.md

 # p8-smartwach
 P8 Smartwatch (Colmi) hacking resources page

+P8 watch is one of many smartwatches supported by DaFit app (including PineTime).
+It is quite cheap (~$17 USD on aliexpress) and has full touchscreen, button and 240x240 color display.

 "the p8 watch is a pinetime, same hardware, pinouts, manufacturer.
 Some minor differences on how the button is handled exist" - enaon
 "PineTime and P8 are almost identical but attract different types of developer" - Daniel Thompson

 Buy: https://pl.aliexpress.com/item/4000557708951.html (18$)

 Product page: https://www.colmi.com/products/p8-smartwatch

+New P9 product page: https://www.colmi.com/products/p9-smartwatch

 # Alternative software
 - WaspOS (MicroPython)